 Feline herpesvirus and feline calicivirus are the most common pathogens and are responsible for 80% of cat flu cases.
 Feline herpesvirus typically is the most severe of the two.
 Co-infections and secondary bacterial infections are also common.

 The pathogens responsible for cat flu are highly contagious and can be spread via direct or indirect contact

-Direct contact: Infection is passed from a sick or carrier cat via eye, nasal, and mouth discharges.
-It is possible for infected dogs to pass bordetella on to cats and vice versa.
+Direct contact: Infection is passed from a sick or carrier cat via the eye, nasal, and mouth discharges.
+Infected dogs can pass bordetella on to cats and vice versa.

 Indirect contact (fomites): Contaminated food bowls, bedding etc. Calicivirus is resistant to many disinfectants and can live in the environment for long periods.

 Chronic carriers/shedders: Cats who have been exposed to feline herpesvirus or calicivirus can shed the virus even after they have recovered, there is more information on carriers/shedders later in the article.

 Many of the causes of cat flu have overlapping symptoms.
 However, some causes have individual symptoms.
 For example, mouth ulcers are common with feline calicivirus and eye ulcers with feline herpesvirus.
 Cats with FCV may also develop a limp due to transient arthritis.

 Cat flu symptoms are similar to those seen in humans and can be acute (lasting ten days or less) or chronic (longer than ten days).